Co-op & Internship

 Cooperative Education vs. Internships

 For all undergraduate, masters, and doctoral students, you must be currently enrolled in a degree-seeking program at NJIT during the entire period of a co-op assignment.
-Students who have completed their degree requirements are not eligible for co-op and cannot begin a co-op assignment.
+Students who have completed their degree requirements are not eligible for co-op.

 Because of federal regulations, co-op eligibility and participation requirements differ between U.S. Citizens/Permanent Residents, and International Students.
 Please read the instructions below that apply to your work authorization status.